Principality of Serbia (early medieval)

-Principality of Serbia (Modern Кнежевина Србија; also known as Principality of Serbs, (Modern Кнежевина Срба; Principatum Serborum; Modern Πριγκιπάτο της Σερβίας) was one of the early medieval states of the Serbs, located in the western regions of Southeastern Europe.
+Principality of Serbia (Кнежевина Србија/Kneževina Srbija) was one of the early medieval states of the Serbs, located in the western regions of Southeastern Europe.
 It existed from the 8th century up to c.
 969–971 and was ruled by the Vlastimirović dynasty.

 Its first ruler known by name was Višeslav, who started ruling around 780, while by that time (starting from the years 680–681), the Bulgarian state had taken the lands to the east.
 Vlastimir resisted and defeated the Bulgarian army in a three-year-war (839–842), and the two powers lived in peace for some decades.
 Vlastimir's three sons succeeded in ruling Serbia together, although for a limited time; Serbia became a key part in the power struggle between the Byzantines and Bulgarians, predominantly allied with the Byzantines, which also resulted in major dynastic wars for a period of three decades.
 The principality was annexed in 924 by Simeon I and subjected to Bulgarian rule until 933 when Serbian prince Časlav was established as ruler of the Serbian land, becoming the most powerful ruler of the Vlastimirović dynasty.

 An important process during this period was the Christianization of the Serbs, completed by the establishment of Christianity as state-religion in the second half of the 9th century.
-The principality was annexed by the Byzantines in c.
+The principality was annexed by the Byzantine Empire in c.
 969–971 and ruled as the Catepanate of Ras.
 The main information of the history of the principality and Vlastimirović dynasty are recorded in the contemporary historical work De Administrando Imperio (written c.
 948–949).